-The theme of the 2017 DEFSA Conference is "Decolonise!".
-As educators select their research topics, this website will be publishing various perspectives and opinions to initiate discussions and ideas.
-If you have an appropriate "blog post" or article for this website, please contact firstname.lastname@example.org.
+The theme of the 2017 DEFSA Conference is "Decolonise!"
+If you have an appropriate "blog post" or article for this website, please contact email@example.com.

 South Africans have been appalled during 2016 by images of graduates “begging” for jobs at traffic lights.
 Their pleas are a stark depiction of the country’s grave youth unemployment crisis.
 This, and the broader economic crunch, has probably at least partly driven the student protests that began in early 2015.

 During their protests students have raised critical questions about the structural causes of growing inequalities.
 They want to know why black South Africans are still suffering the debilitating effects of material immiseration when their parents and grandparents’ generations struggled – and sometimes died – for a better future.

 Many student leaders have pointed out that the protests aren’t about a single issue.
 Katlego Dismelo, a PhD candidate at the University of Witwatersrand, argues that their work is about:

 eradicating the painful exclusions and daily micro aggressions which go hand-in-hand with institutional racism within these spaces … And it is also about laying bare the failures of the heterosexual, patriarchal, neoliberal capitalist values which have become so characteristic of the country’s universities.